vtexdocs/help-center-content/docs/announcements/en/provide-your-customers-with-a-better-self-service-experience-with-the-new-my-account.md

 ---
-title: "Provide your customers with a better self-service experience with the new My Account"
+title: 'Provide your customers with a better self-service experience with the new My Account'
 id: 77FfArUimzsoeHM7LzSfFY
 status: CHANGED
 createdAt: 2019-04-12T22:51:48.332Z